zx80/flask-simple-auth/README.md

 Do not attempt to re-create a token if it is not possible, i.e. when relying on a third party token provider.
 Allow to fully control the list of authentication schemes.
+Allow to control the authentication scheme on a route.

 #### 3.0.0